 These are just a few examples of how physics is applicable to medical professionals, but the applications of physics in medicine are much more extensive.
-Physics is an essential requirement to the undergraduate and graduate level coursework that pre-health professional students complete.
+Physics is an essential requirement for the undergraduate and graduate-level coursework that pre-health professional students complete.
 Physics is fundamental.
 Physics teaches critical thinking.
 Physics is the basis upon which medical technologies have been discovered and invented.
 Without physics, medical professionals would not have a career.
 Therefore, rest assured pre-health professional students, you are wise to be taking physics!

 To learn more about other fundamental and widely-applicable courses offered through Grand Canyon University’s College of Science, Engineering and Technology, visit our website or use the Request More Information button on this page.